 - A. Flood: Water released in intrusive events that result in the presence of water in unwanted locations.

-- B. Clean Water: water that originates from a source that does not pose substantial harm to humans:
+- B. Category 1: Water that originates from a clean source that poses the lowest health risk to building occupants and clean-up crews.
+Water in Category 1 may include:

 - Broken water supply lines

 - Tub on sink outflows

 - Melting ice/snow

 - Rain water

-- C. Gray Water: Water that contains a significant level of contamination and has the potential to cause discomfort or sickness if consumed and/or exposed to humans.
-Gray water carries micro-organisms and nutrients for micro-organisms and may contain chemicals
+- C. Category 2: Water that contains a significant degree of contamination due to its source, from microbial growth, or from contamination after the initial release.
+Sometimes referred to as Gray Water, Category 2 water presents a higher risk of disease or infection to people who come into direct contact with the contaminated area.
+Water in Category 2 may include:

+- Storm backup drains